CieloCris/Credit_Risk_Analysis/README.md

 ![Alt text](/Resources/oversampling.png "imagen1")

 As we could see, the Balanced Accuracy Score of this model is 67.21%.
-The confusion matrix and the Classification Report are also presented with the results showing below:
+The confusion matrix and the Classification Report are also presented with the results displayed below:

 - Balance Accuracy Score: 67.21%
 - Precision High Risk: 1%